Public Records & Services in Fort Scott

 To register to vote in Fort Scott, Kansas, residents can register online through the Kansas Secretary of State's website, by mail, or in person at the Bourbon County elections office.
 Kansas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Kansas Secretary of State's voter lookup tool.
 For local municipal elections in Fort Scott, contact the Bourbon County Clerk's office for schedules and ballot information.

-The Fort Scott City Clerk's Office serves as the central repository for official municipal records, including city council meeting minutes, ordinances, resolutions, and various public documents.
+The Fort Scott City Clerk's Office is the central repository for official municipal records, including city council meeting minutes, ordinances, resolutions, and various public documents.
 Residents can access these records by visiting the City Clerk's website at https://www.fscity.org/206/City-Clerk or by contacting the office directly.
 The City Clerk's Office also handles business licensing, voter registration, and other administrative functions for the City of Fort Scott.

 The Fort Scott Registrar's Office, located within the Bourbon County Courthouse, is responsible for maintaining vital records for the city, such as birth, death, and marriage certificates.
 Residents can obtain copies of these records by visiting the Registrar's Office or by accessing the online records portal at the Bourbon County website.
 The Registrar's Office works closely with the Kansas Department of Health and Environment to ensure the accuracy and security of these important documents.